 If you don’t have any venison meat, you can use regular beef for the recipe.
 Or, you can try my beef jerky recipe made with ground beef.

 Slice meat into thin pieces (this is easiest to do if meat is still frozen).
+For a softer jerky, it's best to soak the meat slices in a brine solution for 24 hours to tenderize the meat and remove the blood.

 In a large releasable plastic bag, combine soy sauce, Worcestershire sauce, liquid smoke, pepper, garlic powder, onion powder and salt.